octoml/octoai-cartoonizer/README.md

 #### A. A simple interactive CLIP-Interrogator frontend :technologist:

-You can get all of the code you need to have that fronend up and running under [websites/clip_interrogator/](websites/clip_interrogator/).
+You can get all of the code you need to have that frontend up and running under [websites/clip_interrogator/](websites/clip_interrogator/).
 But to build it from scratch, follow the instructions below:

 On your laptop or preferred development machine, set up your python environment so we can install Streamlit.